-Dr. Bruce Doern is Distinguished Research Professor in the School and also Professor Emeritus in the Politics Department at the University Exeter in the UK.
+Bruce Doern is Professor Emeritus in the School of Public Policy and Administration and the Politics Department at the University Exeter in the UK.

 He continues to actively research and publish in several fields of Canadian, comparative and international public policy and governance including; environment, energy, science, technology and innovation, biotechnology; food and health; regulation, public budgeting, trade, and intellectual property.

 He has authored, co-authored, and co-edited 11 books since formally retiring from the School in 2008 (see CV).
 This includes a continuing involvement in co-editing How Ottawa Spends, the School’s annual review of Canadian budgetary and policy